sparfenyuk/mcp-proxy/README.md

   --sse-host SSE_HOST   (deprecated) Same as --host --allow-origin ALLOW_ORIGIN [ALLOW_ORIGIN ...]
                         Allowed origins for the SSE server.
 Can be used multiple times.
 Default is no CORS allowed.
+  --expose-header HEADER
+                        Headers to expose via Access-Control-Expose-Headers.
+Defaults to 'Mcp-Session-Id'.
+Can be used multiple times.

 Examples:
   mcp-proxy http://localhost:8080/sse